← Home

 What Didn’t Work

 The standard Camera Terminal PANTILT_ABSOLUTE (0x0D on unit 1) accepts the request without error but does nothing.
+That’s a misleading failure mode because it looks correct right up until the camera refuses to move.
 I spent a while on this before looking at the captures more carefully and noticing that the official app never sends to that selector.

 GET_CUR on the extension unit’s pan/tilt selector (0x1A) correctly returns the current position.
 GET_MAX returns the limit.
 The standard GET_MIN / GET_RES codes return errors, which isn’t unusual for extension units.

 The extension unit also has a PANTILT_RELATIVE selector (0x16) that starts continuous movement at a given speed.
-I don’t use it in the tracker - absolute position control at 40 Hz works better for flight tracking than a continuous slew - but it’s there if you want to jog the gimbal interactively.
+I don’t use it in the tracker because absolute position control at 40 Hz works better for flight tracking than a continuous slew, but it’s there if you want to jog the gimbal interactively.

 The Result